harvester/docs/docs/install/usb-install.md

     If a USB flash driver boots, but you can't see the harvester installer.
 You may try out the following workarounds:

     - Plug the USB flash drive into a USB 2.0 slot.
-    - For version `v0.3.0`, try to remove the `console=ttyS0` parameter when booting.
+    - For version `v0.3.0` or above, try to remove the `console=ttyS0` parameter when booting.
 You can press `e` to edit the GRUB menu entry and remove the `console=ttyS0` parameter.